How to get more Bikehangars on your street

-Here are our three top tips on how you can speed up the process of getting further Bikehangars in your area:
+Here are our three top tips showing you how to speed up the process of getting further Bikehangars in your area:

 1. Suggest a location

 The Suggest a Location form on our Cycle Parking Rentals website is a fundamental tool in speeding up this process.
-By simply inputting your desired location and stating what type of facility you want, you are providing valuable data that informs us of the local requirements for on-street cycle parking as well as giving us visualisations of the demand within the area.
-Most importantly, we can then take this information to local authorities to help push the idea further in the hopes of speeding up the installations in a street near you.
+By simply inputting your desired location and stating what type of facility you want, you are providing valuable data that informs us of the local requirement for on-street cycle parking.
+Most importantly, we provide the results of this information to local authorities to demonstrate demand.

 You can suggest a location here.